eclipse-ee4j/starter/rest-starter/README.md

 ## Generate Jakarta EE Project
 In order to run the Maven Archetype and generate a sample Jakarta EE project, please execute the following.
 Please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi) (we have tested with Java SE 8, Java SE 11 and Java SE 17).

+If you're running a Jakarta 9 project you must have installed at least [Java SE 11+ implementation](https://adoptium.net/?variant=openjdk11)

 ```
 mvn archetype:generate -DarchetypeGroupId="org.eclipse.starter" -DarchetypeArtifactId="jakarta-starter" -DarchetypeVersion="1.1.0-SNAPSHOT"
 ```